Tampa Public Art - Policies On Gifts, Loans And Memorials

 Donations of Art

 Donations to the City's TPA Program are an important part of the collection.
 Proposed donations or loans of Public Art shall undergo a review process to ensure that acceptance of such donations or loans takes place in a fair and uniform manner and supports the mission and goals of the TPA Program.
 Donations should be reviewed as carefully as works that are purchased or commissioned.
 Funds for maintenance and conservation of the Public Art collection are limited, as are the number of sites on municipal property that are suitable for donations or other future Public Art projects.
 Therefore a careful review process must evaluate proposed donations of Public Art according to the purposes, goals and selection criteria that guide the program as a whole.

 A Task Force shall be appointed to review and accept all donations or loans of Public Art to be placed on City property.
-In part a sub-committee of the Public Art Committee, the Task Force shall consist of 3 members of the Public Art Committee and 2 members of the Architectural Review Commission, if pertinent.
+In part a sub-committee of the Public Art Committee, the Task Force shall consist of 3 members of the Public Art Committee, individuals from the related or impacted department and the Art Programs Manager.

-Task Force Review: The Task Force will review and discuss the proposal and move to accept or reject the proposed donation or loan.
+Task Force Review: The Task Force will review and move to accept or reject the proposed donation.
 In cases where a donor has specified a site for the proposed artwork, the artwork must have the endorsement and approval for installation from the city department that oversees the site.
 Works of art accepted on the basis of maquettes or drawings will be subject to a review process, including inspection by a structural engineer during fabrication and installation.
 Specific plans for site design, installation and maintenance will be submitted for all necessary approvals.
 Costs for engineering and approvals shall be borne by the artwork donor.
 The artwork may not deviate from the proposal approved by the Task Force unless the Task Force approves such change in writing.